Alison Hustwitt

 Singing and Voicecare Workshops

-The inspiration for Joyful Noise Singing and Voicecare Workshops came from the people who have come up to me at gigs or when I was singing as part of larger choirs and said, wistfully, that they had always wanted to sing, but had been discouraged at school, or since, because they didn’t have a good enough voice, or couldn’t hold a tune.
+The inspiration for Joyful Noise Singing and Voicecare Workshops came from the people who came up to me at gigs or when I was singing as part of larger choirs and said, wistfully, that they had always wanted to sing, but had been discouraged at school, or since, because they didn’t have a good enough voice, or couldn’t hold a tune.

 Everyone can sing, not everyone has a voice like Bryn Terfel or Beyonce, but everyone can sing.
 Joyful Noise workshops are not about perfection, prima donnas or performance.
 They are a chance for everyone to share in the joy that singing can bring.